 A student who is unable to sit for an examination due to participation in a national or international event may submit an appeal for special consideration in writing to the Registrar, through your School, at least one month before the examination.
 The organizer’s confirmation letter of the participation in the event must be submitted together with the appeal as supporting document.
 The student will receive the appeal outcome via letter.

-A student who is unable to sit for an examination due to valid reason may appeal to the Registrar for special consideration by submitting the “Appeal for Special Consideration on Absence from Examination” form with the required supporting document.
+A student who is absent from an examination due to valid reasons stated below may appeal to the Registrar for special consideration by submitting the “Appeal for Special Consideration on Absence from Examination” form with the required supporting document.
 The form is available at the Student Services.

 |Valid Reason for Appeal||Required Supporting Documents|